mauree155/Examining-Air-Quality-and-Health-Outcomes-in-Lagos-Nigeria/README.md

-## 8. keyaways and Recommendations
+## 8. key Takeaways and Recommendations
 keyaways
 1. Pollution levels were consistently higher in the dry season and were elevated in early-year months.
 2. Ikeja and Yaba carried the largest respiratory case burdens.